intwentytwelve/smart-home-lighting/README.md

    * [Events](#Events)

 ## Installation
-To install the latest stable release:
+To install the latest stable release of libraries used:

 ```bash
 pip install kivy